Flashfyre/Spectrite/README.md

 ### The End
 There are 2 chances of a Spectrite Ore vein per chunk between height=4 and height=55 with a maximum vein size of 10 and a minimum vein size of 10.
 This is actually not all that rare due to the visibility of the sides of the floating land masses in this dimension, so while Spectrite Boss mobs (which will be discussed further on) cannot be found in The End (no humanoid entities exist in The End), this is definitely the best place, with default configuration settings, to obtain Spectrite for crafting.

+## Spectrite Dungeons
+In every world, one Spectrite Dungeon will spawn somewhere, almost always a long journey from the spawn point.
+It can, however, be tracked down by crafting a Spectrite Compass and following it.
+The structure of the dungeon is fairly simple, though it should only be entered through its entrance on the surface as every other part of it is surrounded by Molten Spectrite which is much hotter than lava and will likely kill you on contact.
+This is also a good reason you probably shouldn't break any walls, though there are certain walls with paths on the other side, but none of these paths are exclusively accessed by breaking walls.
+This dungeon is also, by far, the easiest way to get Spectrite materials and items.
+The only catch is that it's full of Spectrite Golems, which have a lot of health and hit hard, so hard that you need Spectrite Armour even to survive a single hit.
+Thankfully, they aren't aggressive as long as you don't bump into them, though avoiding them could prove difficult if they are blocking your escape route.
+There are 3 floors to each dungeon with better loot with every floor.
+At the very end is a portal that lets you teleport back to the entrance so you don't have to worry about losing all that valuable loot you've collected.
+In the future, this may instead serve as a portal to another dimension.

 ## Blocks and Items